pallets-eco/flask-sqlalchemy/docs/quickstart.rst

 .. code-block:: python

-    from flask import Flask
-    from flask_sqlalchemy import SQLAlchemy

-    # create the extension
-    db = SQLAlchemy()
     # create the app
     app = Flask(__name__)
     # configure the SQLite database, relative to the app instance folder